- 50% of lanes will be open to encourage social distancing.

 Volunteering as a Range Safety Officer (RSO) at the Shooting Sports Park is fun and rewarding!

-If you're interesting in volunteering, please complete out the RSO Volunteer Application and email it to the Range Safety Officer Supervisor, Ralston Ramkissoon.
-Ralston can also be reached at (801) 852-6646 for more information.
+If you're interested in volunteering, please complete out the RSO Volunteer Application and email it to the Range Safety Officer Supervisor or call Parks & Grounds Operations at (801) 852-6606 for more information.

 Authorized Rifles and Handguns